daxcee/sahat.github.com/_posts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 <div class="admonition note">
   <div class="admonition-title">Note</div>
- Although we will be building the React app in ES6, I have decided to use ES5 here because this back-end code is mostly unchanged from when I first built the original <a href="https://github.com/sahat/newedenfaces">New Eden Faces</a> project.
-Additionally, if you are using ES6 for the first time, then at least the Express app will still be familiar to you.
+ Although we will be building the React app in ES6, I have decided to use ES5 here because this back-end code is mostly unchanged from when I built the original <a href="https://github.com/sahat/newedenfaces">New Eden Faces</a> app.
+Furthermore, if you are using ES6 for the first time, it won't be too overwhelming, since the Express app should still be familiar to you.
 </div>

 Next, create a new directory **<i class="fa fa-folder-open"></i>public**.
-This is where we are going to place images, fonts , as well as compiled CSS and JavaScript files.
+This is where we are going to place *images*, *fonts*, compiled *CSS* and *JavaScript* files.

 ![](/images/blog/Screenshot 2015-03-22 05.41.53.png)